shaniadolphin/doc-rk3328-cc/en/linux_compile_firmware.md

 ## Building Root Filesystem

-You can download the prebuilt root filesystem:

-Or build one yourself by following [Linux Building Root Filesystem](linux_build_rootfilesystem.html).
+You can download the prebuilt root filesystem or build one yourself by following [Linux Building Root Filesystem](linux_build_rootfilesystem.html).

 ## Packing Raw Format Firmware